Oxford Lymphoedema Service

 Lipoedema is a condition whereby there are abnormal fat cells that cause excess fatty tissue.
 It mainly affects women.
 It commonly affects the hips and legs, but can affect arms as well.
 It can be very painful.

-The service is available Monday to Friday with evening clinics on Mondays and Thursdays.
+The service is available Monday to Friday and offers evening clinics.

 For more information about the service or referrals, please visit the Oxford University Hospitals palliative care page.